 In 1756, when Prussia proceeded to the invasion of Saxony and thus initiated the conflict that would become known as the "Seven Years' War", Browne was still commanding in Bohemia.
 He quickly assembled his army and advanced towards Pirna where the Saxon army was encircled by superior Prussian forces.
 At the end of September, Frederick II manoeuvred to block Browne's advance and, on October 1, defeated him in the Battle of Lobositz, after a closely contested fight.
 Browne managed to retire from the battlefield in good order.
 He immediately designed a new attempt to relieve the Saxons at Pirna.
 With a picked force of 8,000 men, Browne advanced through difficult mountain tracks and finally reached Schandau on the opposite bank of the Elbe from Pirna.
 However, the Saxons were unable to break through the Prussian troops surrounding their position and had to surrender.
 Browne had to retire towards Bohemia.

-In 1757, Prince Charles of Lorraine received supreme command of the Austrian Army.
+In 1757, Browne was admitted in the Order of the Golden Fleece.
+For this campaign, Prince Charles of Lorraine received supreme command of the Austrian Army.
 For Browne, this was a serious setback.
 Nonetheless, he asked to serve under Prince Charles.
 On May 6 at the Battle of Prague, Browne commanded the Austrian right wing.
 He was mortally wounded while leading a bayonet charge of his grenadiers.
 He was unjustly held responsible for the failure of the campaign.
 On June 26, he died of his wounds in Prague.

 Encyclopedia Britannica, "Maximilian Ulysses, Count von Browne, baron de Camus and Mountany", 1911

 Harald Skala for locating the portrait of Browne and obtaining the authorisation to publish it